shadow7412/Descent/README.txt

 		Hero|Overlord view
 		Overworld|Instance|overView
 		Whatever is being populated (hero names? whatever...)
+	Class 'todo' is used for any object that requires an onclick event but has not yet been assigned one.

+References:
+	http://www.descentinthedark.com/_h_/heroes.php <-every single hero sheet
+	http://stackoverflow.com/questions/3764709/web-based-push-notifications-for-internal-only-application <-this would be interesting to implement

 Bugs/Issues
 - If the state gets corrupt, it isn't recoverable.
-(Hasn't happened, but just throwing it out there)
+(Hasn't happened, shouldn't happen, but just throwing it out there)
 	- We could use the log to recreate the game state, just step through it all and 'replay' the game.
 - After creating new campaign, it does not come up on mainscreen in that same session
 	- JS will have to create a table.
 It will also haveto update tier of played campaign